 As more and more research is performed on stress and the effects it has on the human body, we’ve come to realize that there are even dental impacts when it comes to a buildup of stress.

 Oftentimes this stress will manifest itself in the form of clenching or grinding of the teeth in a process known as bruxism.
 This is usually an involuntary reaction to stress and occurs most often when a person is asleep.

 If a person continues to experience long periods of stress and bruxism, it can wear down the teeth and even make them loose.

-Injuries in contact sports are a common way for permanent teeth to be lost but it is also possible for teeth to become loose or dislodged because of something like a biking accident.
-In some cases, it is possible to recover from the damage of trauma as long as the root of the tooth and surrounding gums are undamaged.
+Injuries in contact sports are a common way for permanent teeth to be lost but it is also possible for permanent teeth to become loose or dislodged because of something like a biking accident.
+In most cases, it is possible to recover from the damage of trauma as long as the root of the tooth and surrounding gums are undamaged.

 Changes In Hormones